Connecticut Water Quality Action Plans

 Implementation of TMDLs

-Water Quality Action Plans including TMDLs can be implemented in several ways depending on the source that the pollution is coming from.
+Water Quality Action Plans (WQAPs) including TMDLs can be implemented in several ways depending on the source that the pollution is coming from.

-Point sources such as discharges to surface waters are implemented through the The Surface Water Discharge Permit Program at CT DEEP also known as the National Pollutant Discharge Elimination System or NPDES (under federal law).
-This program regulates discharges into surface waters (either directly or through municipal storm sewer drainage systems, or through other drainage systems such as wetlands or swales).
+Point Sources such as discharges to surface waters are implemented through The Surface Water Discharge Permit Program at CT DEEP also known as the National Pollutant Discharge Elimination System or NPDES (under federal law).
+This program regulates discharges into into surface waters (either directly or through municipal storm sewer drainage systems, or through other drainage systems such as wetlands or swales).
 TMDL requirements are added into the applicable permits.
 Permit limits are designed to achieve water quality standards.
 Point sources are assigned a waste load allocation for each permit in the watershed.

 Nonpoint source implementation is more difficult since there is no single pipe to assign a waste load allocation to.
 These sources are assigned a load allocation The Watershed Management Program https://portal.ct.gov/deep/water/watershed-management/watershed-management at CT DEEP assists in the development of comprehensive watershed management plans, to protect and restore water quality.
 Development and implementation of these plans focus on addressing a specific nonpoint source that could affect water quality.
 The US EPA has described Nine Elements that must be addressed in an approved Nonpoint Source Watershed Based Plan.